Choosing among the top temples to visit in Bangkok isn’t easy. All have unique stories, ancient Buddha statues, and intrigue.

 Wat Pho is one of the most popular temples in Bangkok.
 It is considered to be the world headquarters for studying Thai massage and traditional medicine.

 The enormous reclining Buddha statue at Wat Pho depicts Gautama Buddha’s final moments on earth before succumbing to what is widely believed to be food poisoning.
-Wat Pho was already standing when Bangkok was made the new capital city in 1782, however, many of the current structures were added years later.
+Wat Pho was already standing when Bangkok was made the new capital city in 1782.
+However, many of the current structures were added years later.

 Tip: In Thai, the h in ph is silent.
-Wat Pho is properly pronounced as “waht poe” not “waht foe" or "wat fuh," as is the delicious Vietnamese noodle soup of the same spelling.
+Wat Pho is correctly pronounced as “waht poe” not “waht foe" or "wat fuh," as is the delicious Vietnamese noodle soup of the same spelling.

 - Location: Wat Pho is just south of the Grand Palace.
 It is labeled on Google Maps by the official name: Wat Phra Chetuphon Vimolmangklararm Rajwaramahaviharn.